Ludo-Outaouais 2024 - Frequently Asked Questions

 Ok, now you're pulling my leg.
 We'll never see the end of this FAQ at that rate...

 Is this like CanGames?
-Or the Capital Gaming Expo?
+Or KanataCon?

 Those two conventions do offer open gaming (and in fact, Ludo-Outaouais has been involved with both of them in some aspect or other), but only as a small segment of a much broader coverage (RPGs, wargames, etc).
 Ludo-Outaouais is only about board games.